PharmGKB/PharmCAT-tutorial/README.md

 <div id='vcfPreprocessor'/>

-## 4. Run the PharmCAT VCF preprocessor
+## 4. Run the PharmCAT VCF Preprocessor

-The PharmCAT VCF preprocessor, written in python 3, makes sure the input VCF file(s) meet the [PharmCAT’s VCF requirements](https://pharmcat.org/using/VCF-Requirements/).
+The PharmCAT VCF Preprocessor, written in python 3, makes sure the input VCF file(s) meet the [PharmCAT’s VCF requirements](https://pharmcat.org/using/VCF-Requirements/).
 Different genetic testing labs or sequencing companies prepare their own VCF files using different bioinformatics pipelines.
 This can lead to slight but consequential differences between VCF files from different sources.
-We highly recommend preparing and normalizing your VCF files using the PharmCAT VCF preprocessor for the following benefits:
+We highly recommend preparing and normalizing your VCF files using the PharmCAT VCF Preprocessor for the following benefits:
 1. Normalizing and standardizing of VCF files ([reference](https://doi.org/10.1093/bioinformatics/btv112))
 2. Retaining only PGx allele definiting positions of interest
 3. Splitting a multi-sample VCF file into single-sample VCF files for PharmCAT